Archos AV series: AV300

-The device plays the standard formats (AVI, MP3, WMA, AVI, JPG, PNG, and BMP) and also comes in three sizes (20, 40, & 80 GB).
+The device plays the standard formats (AVI, MP3, WMA, AVI, JPG, PNG, and BMP) and also comes in three sizes (20, 40, and 80 GB).

 The unit also features a line in source for audio and video, enabling users to record video from external sources, as well as recording audio from the combined line / S/PDIF / ExtMic input or through its built in microphone.

 The player was criticized for its low battery performance and lack of DRM playback facilities.
 The battery playback on the device is stated at 3 and a half hours when watching video or 10 hours when listening to music.

 This device was released in 2003, and weighs 350 g.

 The optional AVCam 300 turns the device into a digital camera and camcorder, with other selective addons available such as an FM radio remote control (which also enables radio recording) and a memory card reader.

-The 2004 edition Guinness World Records would state the 80GB AV380 to be the multimedia jukebox with the largest capacity.
+The 2004 edition Guinness World Records would state the 80 GB AV380 to be the multimedia jukebox with the largest capacity.

 AV400

 Running the same software as AV300, the camera has been removed and a CompactFlash card slot has been built into the product directly.
 Image preview slides and DRM WMA support, as well as WMV access are also included.

-The unit is sold in many hard drive sizes, 20, 40, 60, & 80 GB and the AV4100 which is 100 GB in size.
+The unit is sold in many hard drive sizes, 20, 40, 60, and 80 GB and the AV4100 which is 100 GB in size.
 The actual size of the unit depends on the capacity, the AV420 (20 GB) was smaller than all of the other models and also has a smaller screen size.

 The cradle enables users to connect their device to their television, DVD players and stereos with ease without having loose wires or problems locating the right sockets.

 Archos built a copy protection system into the video recording software to make sure that while protected videos can be recorded on the device, they can't be transferred onto computers or the Internet.
 One feature of the AV300 was its lack of security and ability to rip movies but this was disabled for the AV400.
 If one records a protected DVD, then one can only play it back on the device.

 An included remote control enables one to control the entire device.

-The device plays all the standard formats as the AV300 with the addition of DRM protected WMA files and standard WMV files.
+The device plays all the standard formats as the AV300 with the addition of DRM-protected WMA files and standard WMV files.
 The device also supports Windows Media's PlaysForSure platform.
 A limitation of the device at its release was that it wasn't specifically designed to play back ASP (Advanced Simple Profile) MP4 files, creating compatibility problems with several files encoded with the popular XviD and DivX compression techniques.